Action of the mapping class group on character varieties and Higgs bundles: Twisted equivariant structures on principal bundles and associated vector bundles

 We have the following.

-\begin{proposition} $(\Gamma,c)$-pseudoequivariant structures on $E$ are in bijection with central $\Gamma_c$-equivariant structures on $E$, where $\Gamma_c$ acts on $X$ via the projection $\Gamma_c \to \Gamma$, and by central we mean that the action of $Z'$ in the kernel of the extension above is the natural action of $Z'$ on $E$. \end{proposition} \begin{proof}
+\begin{proposition} $(\Gamma,\tau,c)$-equivariant structures on $E$ are in bijection with central $(\Gamma_ c,\tau)$-equivariant structures on $E$, where $\Gamma_c$ acts on $X$ and on $Z'$ via the projection $\Gamma_c \to \Gamma$, and by central we mean that the action of $Z'$ in the kernel of the extension above is the natural action of $Z'$ on $E$. \end{proposition} \begin{proof}